julianmcapicua/git-practice/README.md

-This project was created to practice on git commands
+!This project was created to practice some git commands